 Check in with your child often about:

-How he or she is feeling, emotionally and physically
+How they are feeling, emotionally and physically

 After the diagnosis of a chronic illness, you and your child have new challenges.
 But never forget that your child is still a child.
 Don't let the illness dictate how you parent or change your relationship with your child.
 Here are some tips:

+Stick to your rules.
 Maintain discipline, rules, and boundaries for your child.
 Don't let your child off the hook in terms of behavior or responsibility because of the illness.

+Keep it normal.
 Treat your child like a normal teen as much as possible.

 Big changes in appetite or weight